greenboxal/doggohub/doc/ci/yaml/README.md

 ## Git Strategy

-> Introduced in GitLab 8.9 as an experimental feature.
-May change or be removed completely in future releases. `GIT_STRATEGY=none` requires GitLab Runner v1.7+.
+> Introduced in DoggoHub 8.9 as an experimental feature.
+May change or be removed completely in future releases. `GIT_STRATEGY=none` requires DoggoHub Runner v1.7+.

 You can set the `GIT_STRATEGY` used for getting recent application code, either